Tower Division: Second World War

 In 1937 the London Regiment was abolished and the Tower Hamlets Rifles were transferred back to The Rifle Brigade (The Prince Consort's Own) regiment, seeing action in North Africa and Italy.

 The increasing importance of aerial warfare saw the former 4th (City of London) Battalion, London Regiment being transferred to the Royal Artillery (RA) as an Anti-aircraft artillery unit, the 60th (City of London) AA Brigade, RA (TA).
 The unit retained its Tower Hamlets identity, if not its name, and saw action on the home front and in continental Europe.

-Descendent units of the Tower Hamlets Engineers were also extensively involved in the conflict.
+Descendant units of the Tower Hamlets Engineers were also extensively involved in the conflict.

 Cold War

 After the war the Tower Hamlets units lost their identities through a series of amalgamations.

 The longest to bear the local name were the Tower Hamlets Rifles who went through the Second World War as infantry.
-Both these Tower Hamlets Battalions (9th and 10th) of the Rifle Brigade were amalgamated to form 656th Light Anti-Aircraft Regiment, Royal Artillery (Tower Hamlets) TA in 1947 and from 1961-1967 were known as the 300th (Tower Hamlets) Light Air Defence Regiment RA (TA).
+Both these Tower Hamlets Battalions (9th and 10th) of the Rifle Brigade were amalgamated to form 656th Light Anti-Aircraft Regiment, Royal Artillery (Tower Hamlets) TA in 1947 and from 1961 to 1967 were known as the 300th (Tower Hamlets) Light Air Defence Regiment RA (TA).

 In 1967 a further amalgamation saw the loss of local identity in this last Tower Hamlets unit and the last of the Tower Hamlets name in the British Army.
 Some current British Army units, recruited on a much broader geographical basis, count Tower Hamlets units as part of their historic lineage.